Jim Wallis: Political and social influence

 In a 2008 interview with Christianity Today, Wallis expressed strong support for abortion reduction, adding that "I don't think that abortion is the moral equivalent issue to slavery that Wilberforce dealt with.
 I think that poverty is the new slavery.
 Poverty and global inequality are the fundamental moral issues of our time.
 That's my judgment."
 A 2008 Newsweek article states that "Jim Wallis devoted a significant chunk of his latest book, 'The Great Awakening,' to outlining his views on abortion.
 The evangelical leader wrote in favor of 'protecting unborn life in every possible way, but without criminalizing abortion.'"
 Wallis added, "Everybody tends to agree that preventing unwanted pregnancies is a good thing.
 I'm saying, let's take it to the next step and say that abortion reduction is a good thing too.
 It's about providing options—not taking away a woman's right to choose, but making things like adoption easier."

 In August 2009, Wallis signed a public statement encouraging all Christians to "read, wrestle with, and respond to Caritas in Veritate", the social encyclical by Pope Benedict XVI.
 A few months earlier, it was speculated that Wallis might have been chosen for the post of Vatican ambassador, but theologian Miguel H. Diaz was selected instead.

 Wallis supported President Obama's health care legislation, and reportedly signed a letter urging that the legislation be passed even if it did not contain language explicitly banning federal funding for abortion.

 In 2009, Wallis issued the following malediction upon Sarah Palin in the context of the healthcare reform debate in the United States:

 In 2010, Wallis admitted to accepting money for Sojourners from philanthropist George Soros after initially denying having done so.
 When conservative writer Marvin Olasky pointed this out, and that Soros also financed groups supporting abortion, atheism, and same-sex marriage, in a World magazine column, Wallis said, "Glenn Beck lies for a living.
 I'm sad to see Marvin Olasky doing the same thing"; he subsequently apologized to Olasky for the comments.
 In 2011, Wallis acknowledged that Sojourners had received another $150,000 from Soros's Open Society Foundations.

-In 2010, expressing concern about the growing polarization in American politics, Wallis and other Christian leaders signed on to a document entitled "A Covenant for Civility."

-In regard to the 2011 United States budget proposal, Wallis described Congressman Paul Ryan and his congressional allies as "bullies" and "hypocrites."

-Wallis made supportive comments regarding the Occupy London movement in a blog post entitled "Occupy St. Paul's: Thanks Be to God."
 Regarding the Occupy Wall Street movement, Wallis wrote, "The Occupiers' desire for change and willingness to take action to do something about it should be an inspiration to us all."

-In 2018, Wallis--alongside other faith leaders, including Episcopal Bishop Michael Curry--launched the “Reclaiming Jesus movement”.
-With over 5 million views, the campaign video captured widespread attention.
+Wallis endorsed Democratic presidential nominee Kamala Harris in the 2024 presidential election.